 - Use a cool mist humidifier, especially at night.

-In addition, some dentists may prescribe a fluoride gel to apply at bedtime, prescription medication to increase saliva production, or rinses to fight infections in the mouth.
+In addition, some dentists may prescribe medication to increase saliva production or rinses to fight infections in the mouth.

 Consider the following tips for eating with a dry mouth: